nies-ch/asa-backup/README.md

 # Changes

 - 2024-12-10: More explanation text in README.md and message when default config file has been created.
+Added option 'use-key' for enabling/disabling using SSH public key authentication
 - 2024-06-18: Rewrote Expect/TCL to Python using Netmiko library.
 Also backing up configuration of standby device.
 Check if configs on active and standby do match.
 - 2020-04-15: Published to github.
 - 2020-05-06: Always flush buffer at end of proc.
 Config file suffix .cfg.
 Check for inside interface without errors.
 Check for software version and do backup only if version >= 9.3.